agentsystems/agentsystems/README.md

 Infrastructure for a commoditized agent future.
 Discover agents, install them, run them on your infrastructure.

 📺 **[Watch the 100-second demo](https://www.youtube.com/watch?v=YRDamSh7M-I)** | **[Full walkthrough (9 min)](https://www.youtube.com/watch?v=G2csNRrVXM8)**

-## Vision for the Future

-When agents commoditize, the world needs infrastructure for distribution and trust.

-[NVIDIA's research](https://arxiv.org/abs/2506.02153) shows why this works: small language models are the future of agentic AI.
-Most agent tasks are specialized and repetitive — they don't need massive generalist models.

-The infrastructure we build now determines whether we're locked into centralized platforms or not.

-**AgentSystems is that infrastructure:** Federated discovery, security-focused design, provider-agnostic runtime.
-Apache-2.0.
-No gatekeepers.

-Someone has to build the rails so the trains can run.

 ## Installation